 Costumes get everyone's attention!
 Whether you're presenting a workshop or trying to attract people to a display... costumes will make people stop and look.
-It's lucky for us that Infection Control Week is so close to Halloween, because there are lots of great costumes and accessories and not just in costume stores!
-Home-made outfits cost even less; if you're trying to create a letting your friends know what kind of clothes/items you're looking for... you'll be amazed how
+It's lucky for us that International Infection Prevention Week is so close to Halloween, because there are lots of great costumes and accessories-and not just in costume stores!
+Home-made outfits cost even less; if you're trying to create a costume on a minimal budget and don't have time to hunt through thrift stores, post on Facebook letting your friends know what kind of clothes/items you're looking for... you'll be